naver/fixture-monkey/content/en/docs/generating-objects/instantiate-methods.md

 If you want to set a global option as the default method for creating all objects with a Fixture Monkey instance, refer to the [Introspector](../introspector) page.

 The `instantiate()` method is just a convenient way to modify the generation method from the `ArbitraryBuilder`.

-{{< alert icon="💡" text="This feature is still experimental.
-Currently only constructors and factory methods can be used.
-More options will be added in the future." />}}

 ## Constuctor
 Let's say you have a custom class with a few different constructors that looks like this: